Agentopians/AiVS/README.md

 - Enable the user to pay for the case registry (System fee + gas) using CDP
 - Voice-enabled Intake Clerk

+- Better Jury decision algorithm (R&D)

+  - IsCase boolean aggregation on chain?
+  - A unbiased Judge ai-agent oracle?

+- (R&D) How to verify, challenge the decisions on chain?

 ---

 # Usage